epinio/epinio/docs/acceptance_tests.md

      cluster.
 This allows future test runs to bypass the costly setup of a cluster and epinio installation.

-     Note however that this should not be done when testing changed to epinio's server side.
+     This cannot be avoided if changes are made to the (un)install code.
 This always requires a new epinio installation to test the latest changes.

+     On the third hand, changing the server code still allows using this.
+In that case we simply cannot skip patching the server (See `EPINIO_SKIP_PATCH`), as that step updates it to the local code, and thus the last changes.

   1. `tmp/after_each_sleep`: If present, readable, and containing an integer number N the system will wait N seconds after each